-A last question asks respondents to identify a favorite activity (entered as open text); they are asked in Round 1 whether health or functioning ever kept them from doing this activity in the last month.
-Starting in Round 2, respondents are asked whether they had done their favorite activity (read from text obtained in Round 1) since the last interview month and year.
-This question is also asked in the Last Month of Life Interview with reference to the period between the last interview month and year and the month and year of death (but is not asked for persons who were not alert in the last month of life based on PD6).
+Favorite activity: At the SP's initial round, respondents are asked to identify a favorite activity (entered as open text) and whether their health or functioning ever kept them from doing this activity in the last month.
+In follow-up rounds, respondents are asked whether they have done their favorite activity since the last interview month and year.
+At Round 5, continuing Round 1 sample also were asked whether the favorite activity named at Round 1 was still their favorite.
+If not, they were asked to report a new favorite activity (and whether health or functioning ever kept them from doing this new activity in the last month).
+Starting in Round 6, the Round 5 favorite activity reported by both new and continuing sample will be the basis for questions about doing the activity since the last interview.

+This question is also asked in the Last Month of Life Interview with reference to the period between the last interview month and year and the month and year of death.
+(In Round 2 and 3 this question was not asked for persons who were not alert in the last month of life.
+This skip was removed in Round 4).